Life on Mars (restaurant): Reception

 Ellen Meny of KING-TV said in 2019, "This is the ultimate spot for vinyl lovers, vegans, and everyone in between.
 If you love good music, good drinks and good plant-based food, Life on Mars is the place to be."

-In 2021, Gabe Guarente included Life on Mars in Eater Seattle's overview of "Where to Order Some of Seattle's Best Cocktails".
-The website's Mark Van Streefkerk included the restaurant in a 2022 list of "11 Great Seattle Spots for Elaborate Nonalcoholic Drinks".
+In 2021, Gabe Guarente included Life on Mars in Eater Seattle's overview of "where to order some of Seattle's best cocktails".
+The website's Mark Van Streefkerk included the restaurant in a 2022 list of eleven "great Seattle spots for elaborate nonalcoholic drinks".
+Guarante and Brianna Gunter included Life on Mars in a 2023 list of thirteen Seattle bars with "incredible" cocktails.

 Allecia Vermillion included Life on Mars in Seattle Metropolitan's 2022 list of the city's best vegan and plant-based eateries.
 Naomi Tomky and Bradley Foster included the business in Thrillist's 2022 overview of "The Absolute Best Bars in Seattle Right Now".